-From volcanoes and geysers to glaciers and waterfalls, Iceland’s iconic landscape is arguably unparalleled, not only in Europe but globally
+From volcanoes and geysers to glaciers and waterfalls, the iconic landscape of Iceland is arguably unparalleled, not only in Europe but globally.

 Iceland.
 A sparsely populated North Atlantic island nation, home to just 340,000 people, it has risen to pre-eminence as one of the 21st century’s touristic phenomena.
 Topping bucket lists and entrancing visitors from far and wide, the country has become reputed as the home of some of Northern Europe’s most wonderous natural beauty.